A Sermon on the Trumpets in Revelation

 What do the trumpets in Revelation stand for?
 Why are they in the book?
-How can we apply their messages to our lives today?
-In this sermon by Dr. Martyn Lloyd-Jones, we learn more about these symbols from the Book of Revelation.
-The trumpet series begins as a result of prayers, and it is interesting to note that they affect only one-third of the things they afflict.
+How can their teaching be applied today?
+In this sermon on the trumpets, Dr. Martyn Lloyd-Jones teaches more about these symbols from the book of Revelation.
+He notes that the trumpets afflict only one-third of their objects.
 This is contrary to the seals of Revelation, which afflict things as a whole.
 What do the trumpets represent?
 They represent what happens to those who persecute God’s people.
-Many times when people are punished for their sin, it is easy to think that it is all a coincidence, but Dr. Lloyd-Jones makes certain that we do not make that mistake, reminding us that these calamities in Revelation are sent by God Himself.
+Many times when people are punished for their sin, it is easy to think that it is all a coincidence, but Dr. Lloyd-Jones reminds the listener that these calamities in Revelation are sent by God Himself.
 This is important to remember because it is a reminder that God will judge those who have afflicted His people.
 Just like the plagues of Egypt, the trumpets in Revelation serve as a warning that God sees the trouble of His people and will seek justice for them.
 Finally, are these trumpets meant to be taken and understood literally?
-Lloyd-Jones shows us why this is not the case and how to best interpret these symbols of Revelation!
+Dr. Lloyd-Jones shows why this is not the case and how to best interpret these symbols of Revelation.

 About Dr. Martyn Lloyd-Jones